 Despite the astronomical energy demands of mountaineering, the appetite fades to nothing.
 To make up for the energy deficit, your body metabolizes its fat reserves and cannibalizes muscle tissue.

 To make matters worse, it’s practically impossible to digest fatty foods in the oxygen-deprived atmosphere.
 For that reason, high-altitude mountaineers stick to easily digestible carbohydrates.
-Pop tarts and energy bars are some particularly popular options.
+Pop tarts and energy bars are some particularly popular mountaineering hacks.

 The catch, however, is that fat contains more than twice the number of calories per gram than carbohydrates.
 Arctic and Antarctic adventurers, for example, routinely rely on extremely high-fat diets since they offer more bang per gram than carbohydrates.
 High-altitude mountaineers, on the other hand, simply cannot digest nature’s most efficient source of energy — fat.
 Thus unable to keep their internal furnaces fired up full bore, mountaineers are significantly more prone to hypothermia and frostbite than their polar-adventuring brethren.